 - You’ll use the money to keep workers on the payroll or for other qualifying expenses

-You’ll also need to provide documentation showing how many full-time employees you have on payroll and the amount of payroll costs, mortgage interest, rents or utilities for the eight-week period covered by the loan.
+You’ll also need to provide documentation showing how many full-time employees you have on payroll and the amount of payroll costs, mortgage interest, rents or utilities for the eight- to 24-week period covered by the loan.

 How could this affect my taxes?